 Albert Kjøller Jacobsen

-PhD Student in Geometric Approximate Bayesian Inference
+PhD researcher in Geometric Approximate Bayesian Inference

 Section for Cognitive Systems